Chuck Crisafulli: Music

-Chuck Crisafulli is an accomplished multi-instrumentalist.
+risafulli is a multi-instrumentalist.
 Over the years, he has performed in a variety of groups, including: Moris Tepper, Dogbowl, Shovelhead Bigtop, Filthmobile, Knob & Nozzle, The Blahs, Lisa Parade, The Mobile Homeboys and The Huge Bastards.
-In his sophomore year at college, the young Crisafulli met Nash Kato and became the bassist in the original lineup of Urge Overkill.
+In his sophomore year at college, Crisafulli met Nash Kato and became the bassist in the original lineup of Urge Overkill.
 Chuck currently plays the drums in the Santa Barbara-based band, The Doublewide Kings.

 Since 2018, Crisafulli has released music online under the alter-ego, Charlie Christmas.
 Produced from his home garage and sometimes bathroom, the music of Charlie Christmas is a self-described "offering of avant-pop songs, nerd-punk anthems, indie-garage screeds and soft-core instrumentals".

 In December 2018, Charlie Christmas released the debut album, Weird Old Man.
 Prof. Elliott Lanam mastered the record from Hidden City Studios.
-With a promotional push, Weird Old Man played on hundreds of college radio stations.
+Weird Old Man received significant airplay on college radio stations.

 All instruments on the Charlie Christmas recordings are performed by Crisafulli.
-However, Spotty Coverage saw his son, Young Jimmy Christmas, enter the garage and collaborate with prominent keys and vocals.
+On Spotty Coverage, his son, Young Jimmy Christmas, sand and played keys.
 The EP consists of five tracks, covering artists from Hank Williams to Bachman–Turner Overdrive.

-In the legendary New York venue, CBGBs, Crisafulli's signature can be seen on the green room wall, directly next to that of the Ramones.
+In the legendary New York venue CBGBs, Crisafulli's signature can be seen on the green room wall, directly next to that of the Ramones.

-Critical Reception to Crisafulli's Music
+Critical reception to Crisafulli's musc

-Weird Old Man picked up a small cult following, with music blog, StereoStickman calling it "a must" for the year, praising the musician's "Bowie-like aura, classic rock and roll with experimental twangs of creative freedom".
-Meanwhile, Dan MacIntosh of Skopemag labelled the work, "Inventive, intelligent rock & roll".
+Weird Old Man picked up a small cult following, with music blog, StereoStickman calling it "a must" for the year, praising its "Bowie-like aura, classic rock and roll with experimental twangs of creative freedom".
+Dan MacIntosh of Skopemag wrote that it was "inventive, intelligent rock & roll".

-Reviewing the Spotty Coverage EP, music bloggers gushed that the recordings left you feeling "euphoric" thanks to its "enthralling organic sound".

 Personal life

-Chuck is married to filmmaker and television producer, Kyra Thompson.
-In 1982, Crisafulli met Thompson at Northwestern University.
+Crisafulli is married to filmmaker and television producer, Kyra Thompson.
+They met at Northwestern University.
 They have been married since 1992.
-The couple live in Los Angeles, CA and have two children.
+They live in Los Angeles, CA and have two children.
 He is a lifelong fan of The Beach Boys.